Budapest's Palace District: Since 1989

 But there was a change of plan and on 3 March 2020 the national government proposed legislation transferring ownership of the Hungarian Radio buildings in the Palotanegyed which were given to the National Museum in 2016, with the addition of Szentkírályi utca 25/A, 25/B and 27, to the Pázmány Péter Catholic University.
 The Parliament approved the plan on 31 March.
 It was reported in June 2019 that the Pázmány Péter Catholic University had also acquired the Kéményseprő ház (the ‘Chimney Sweep House’), the classicist building at Bródy Sándor utca 15 built 1851-5 and designed by Károly Hild, brother of the more famous Budapest architect József Hild, which would house the university's central offices.
 In November 2021 the winning design for the new campus was announced.
 The plan would involve the demolition of the two communist-era former Hungarian Radio buildings on Pollack Mihály tér and the project would be completed by 2026.
+In June 2023 it was reported that the plans for the new development had been delayed.
+They would now be completed by the spring of 2024 and the project was scheduled to be ready for the 2027 academic year.

 In April 2018 it was announced that Blaha Lujza tér would undergo a major renovation with green spaces replacing the current car-park area.
 At the same time, the 1926 Corvin Áruház (department store) would get a facelift with its communist-era aluminium layer removed and the original façade restored.
 Works were originally scheduled to be completed by the end of 2019, but the new Józsefváros council, elected in the October 2019 local elections, delayed the work while it reviewed the plans.
 Józsefváros deputy mayor Dániel Rádai was quoted in July 2020 saying that reconstruction of the square would start in the spring of 2021, at the same that the restoration of the facade of the Corvin Áruház, which was expected to take eighteen months.
 He also foreshadowed the reconstruction of so far unreconstructed streets in the Palace District, firstly Szentkirályi utca.
 In December 2020 it was reported that the work would begin in 2021 and be completed by the autumn of 2022.
+The project was completed in 2023.

 More promising news for the district came with Budapest mayor Karácsony's announcement in early 2021 of his development plans for the city over the next seven years.
-These include long-overdue improvements to Rákóczi út and Üllöi út, both bordering one side in the Palace District.
+These include long-overdue improvements to Rákóczi út and Üllői út, both bordering one side in the Palace District.
 Despite being lined with magnificent buildings, both have become unlovely major roads, difficult for pedestrians to cross and with long stretches treeless.
 While the plan is currently short on detail, the stated aim will be to reduce road traffic, to give preference to public transport, to provide wider pedestrian areas and better provision for cycling and to plant more trees.